 But in a wider context that has seen many London venues shut down, club owners don't trust that they're on the same page as the council.

-The council point out that there are already loads of clubs in the area, but nightclubs are based on renewal.
-Steve Ball owns The Columbo Group of bars and clubs, including XOYO, The Nest and the Cat and Mutton in Hackney.
+The council points out that there are already loads of clubs in the area, but nightclubs are based on renewal.
+Steve Ball owns The Columbo Group of bars and clubs, including XOYO, The Nest, and the Cat and Mutton in Hackney.
 He told me, "I think it's important that there's an opportunity for the young to come along and do things differently and better.
 This is going to stop that.
 The policy is going to essentially freeze frame Hackney nightlife exactly as it is now."

 Even the Met Police say in their submission to the planning document that "the 'coolness' of the area is no longer so apparent" since the introduction of a Special Policy Area in Dalston.
-A Special Policy Area is specifically designed to "limit the growth in the number of licensed premises".
+A Special Policy Area is specifically designed to "limit the growth in the number of licensed premises."
 Eighty-four percent of residents who responded to the consultation about introducing one in Dalston were against it, but the council went ahead anyway.

 Deano Jo from Real Gold, the people behind the Alibi in Dalston, summed up the broken relationship venue owners have with the council, and their worries about where Hackney is going.
 "Pinky swears from the council is not a currency I have much faith in," he said.
 "Really, though, the reason why people are speaking up is not because our licenses are directly under threat; it's more rooted in us wanting the borough we're in to be a place busy with new additions to late night entrepreneurship."